Ciro23/money-over-time/README.md

 Displays a plot graph representing an amount of money over time.

 ## Building
+This program is compatible and tested with Python 3.10.
 Install all pip dependencies using:
 ```
 pip install -r requirements.txt